Upstairs, Downstairs (1971 TV series): Series Five (set 1919–1930)

 At the start of the fifth season, James is grieving Hazel's death.
 Richard marries widow Virginia Hamilton, after the events of the fourth series when she asked Richard and his solicitor Sir Geoffrey Dillon (Raymond Huntley), to defend her son, Michael, who was charged with cowardice during the war.
 He was acquitted but later killed.
 Richard and Virginia return from their honeymoon.
 With only himself and Georgina living at Eaton Place, James considers dismissing the servants and selling the house.
 He wants Richard and Virginia to move in, but Virginia wants her own home.
 Collaborating with Georgina, James invites Richard, Virginia, and her two children, Alice, aged 10 and William, aged 6, to tea.
 The house comes alive with their visit.
-James, Georgina, and the servants welcome them wholeheartedly and Virginia is convinced this is perfect home for her family.
+James, Georgina, and the servants welcome them wholeheartedly and Virginia is convinced this is perfect home.
 Alice becomes attached to Rose, whose duties keep her upstairs with the children and the new Lady Bellamy.

 Downstairs, Edward and a pregnant Daisy have left Eaton Place and are replaced by Frederick (James's batman during the war) and Lily, respectively.
-Edward's job prospects are dim, and Daisy miscarries due to malnutrition; both are re-hired at Eaton Place as chauffeur and house parlourmaid, respectively.
-Rose tends the children and Lady Virginia's maid.
+Edward's job prospects are dim, and Daisy miscarries due to malnutrition; both are re-hired at Eaton Place as chauffeur and house parlour maid, respectively.
+Rose tends the children and is Lady Virginia's lady's maid.

 William is sent to a boarding school while Alice resumes her schooling with Miss Treadwell.
 To compensate for William's absence, Rose gives Alice a cairn terrier named Thimble.
 While Lord and Lady Bellamy are away, Miss Treadwell quickly assumes the role as head of the house alienating the servants and mentally and physically abuses Alice and her dog.
 Upon their return, Lord and Lady Bellamy dismiss Miss Treadwell.
 Richard and Virginia then decide that Alice should go to a day school for her studies.
 After that instalment, Alice, William, and the dog are never seen again, but they are frequently referred to, and Alice returns for a brief appearance in the final episode.